 A big mistake many partners make is expressing their feelings to a spouse or mother-in-law—with anger or aggression—without thinking first.

-Dr. Herb Goldberg says partners should keep the peace, not making an issue of their husband’s relationship with his mom (even if it crosses a line).
+Dr. Herb Goldberg told us partners should keep the peace, not making an issue of their husband’s relationship with his mom (even if it crosses a line).
 Instead, it's important to develop a strong personal identity.
-Goldberg notes that it's more helpful to set limits with your husband, not your mother-in-law, and stand firm.
+Goldberg noted that it's more helpful to set limits with your husband, not your mother-in-law, and stand firm.

 Meet the Expert

-Dr. Herb Goldberg is the author of What Men Still Don’t Know About Women, Relationships, and Love, and served as Professor Emeritus of Psychology at California State University.
+Dr. Herb Goldberg wrote What Men Still Don’t Know About Women, Relationships, and Love, and served as Professor Emeritus of Psychology at California State University.